What's In a Keyword?

 The AGE SMS platform offers unlimited secondary keywords.
 This means after you collect your subscribers through one of our primary methods (keyword to short code, kiosks or online), you can separate them into subgroups using “secondary keywords”.

 How to Use Secondary Keywords

 • Provide additional details about your business.
 Examples include CONTACT/ HOURS.
 A message to all subscribers might read: For our contact info, reply CONTACT.
 For our hours, reply HOURS.
-The auto reply can include a URL, phone number or email address.
+The auto reply can include those details in the text or a URL, email

 • Text to win.
 Hold a contest for your subscribers that opt in with a unique keyword.
 Announce your contest in a message to all subscribers that might read: We’re excited to announce our holiday giveaway exclusively for our loyal customers!
-Reply PICKME to register to win a $50 gift card.
-We will choose random phone number on 10/31/20 and call the winner!
-Good luck!
+Reply PICKME to register for a chance to win a $50 gift card.
+We will contact the winner on 10/31/20.

 Keywords are sometimes also called “text words”.
 Whatever the name, it is key in representing your business’ high-quality service and products and up-to-date methods of engaging with customers.
 Texting your customers can build a personable connection and “community” that is priceless.